 Do probiotics work against constipation?
 Researchers at King’s College in London scoured the medical literature and found 14 studies that met their criteria for a well-done study.
 All were clinical trials that randomly assigned people with constipation to take either probiotics or a placebo (or other control treatment).

 By pooling the findings of the trials, the researchers found that on average, probiotics slowed “gut transit time” by 12.4 hours, increased the number of weekly bowel movements by 1.3, and helped soften stools, making them easier to pass.
 Probiotics that contained Bifidobacterium appeared to be the most effective.
-The study will be published in the October American Journal of Clinical Nutrition.
+The study was published in the October American Journal of Clinical Nutrition.

 But there’s still not enough evidence to recommend a specific probiotic for constipation, says Dr. Allan Walker, director of the Division of Nutrition at Harvard Medical School and a world-renowned expert in the probiotics field.
 Each of the small studies in the new report had different designs and widely variable results, making it difficult to glean a specific recommendation.